 |Iconotype||If a new species is designed from an illustration of a specimen, then the illustration is the iconotype.|

 Described by Leidy in 1856, P. allegheniensis is often described as a junior synonym to P. ohioensis.
 Hay directly questioned the validity of P. ohioensis in writing as a senior synonym in 1895, however later in 1902 he listed it as such.
-As mentioned below, Hay later sent a high quality cast of P. ohioensis to the Field Museum in Chicago, likely having examined it and making the determination.
+As mentioned below, Hay later sent a high-quality cast of P. ohioensis to the Field Museum in Chicago, likely having examined it and making the determination.

 This specimen was collected at the head of inclined plane No. 3 of the old Portage Railroad, in Blair County, Pennsylvania.
 This locality correlates with the Brush Creek Limestone, which is located within the Glenshaw Formation.
 In digging the inclines that would carry railroad cars over the mountains in what is now known as Allegheny Portage Railroad National Historic Site, many layers of rock were exposed.
-While digging out buildings for inclined plane No. 3, an engineer happened upon this specimen.
+While digging out space for buildings for inclined plane No. 3, an engineer happened upon this specimen.
 It now resides as specimen ANSP 14541 at the Academy of Natural Sciences of Drexel University, in Philadelphia, PA, USA.

 Original Description for P. allegheniensis